 Basic Aviation Training Device

-The BATD are much more limited than the AATD.
-However, they can stilled be used to log 10 hours for instrument rating and 2.5 hours for private certification.
+The BATDs are much more limited than the AATD.
+However, they can still be used to log 10 hours for the instrument rating and 2.5 hours for private certification.

 Level 4 Devices

 Level 4 is specifically for PTTs.
 They need accurate systems modeling and touchscreens for instrument procedures or flight management systems, but they do not require an aerodynamic model and do not have any control yoke.

 Level 5 Devices

 Level 5 is when the specific classes of aircraft are introduced.
 They represent specific models of aircraft or at least a class.
 Unlike the 4’s they do require systems modeling and aerodynamic programming.
 This allows the option of one or multiple engines.
 Because of the higher complexity, level 5 requires a qualification document and approval guide that must list the design criteria of the FTD.